Industry Spotlight

 Mix of Cloud-Based and On-Premise Systems

-Many aerospace firms are in transition—modernizing parts of their environment while still relying on legacy, on-premise systems tied to custom software or defense-specific infrastructure.
+Many aerospace firms are modernizing while still relying on legacy on-premise systems.
 Navigating CMMC compliance across hybrid IT environments introduces configuration complexity and control implementation challenges.

 Competing Regulatory Requirements

-Aerospace contractors are already managing ITAR, DFARS 7012, NIST 800-53, and possibly AS9100 standards.
-While overlapping, CMMC adds new demands around evidence gathering, documentation rigor, and maturity of implementation that often require crosswalking multiple frameworks to avoid duplication or conflict.
+Aerospace contractors manage ITAR, DFARS 7012, NIST 800-53, and AS9100 standards.
+CMMC Level 2 certification aerospace adds new demands around evidence gathering, documentation rigor, and maturity of implementation.

 Engineering-Centric Culture with Limited Cyber Focus

-Aerospace excels at engineering precision, but cybersecurity often isn’t embedded.
-Retrofitting controls is challenging, and documenting access, incident response, and log review consistently across teams is difficult when CMMC compliance isn’t part of the workflow.
+Aerospace excels at engineering precision, but CMMC cybersecurity for aerospace contractors often isn’t embedded.
+Retrofitting controls and documenting access, incident response, and log review consistently across teams is challenging.

 Opportunities & Efficiencies